 As you set your budget for marketing, it’s helpful to decide which metrics you’ll use to track your success with different methods.
 For example, if you’re paying for leads online, ask yourself what percentage of those leads need to convert for you to feel like you’re getting sufficient value.
 The same goes if you’re spending money on digital ad campaigns, print ads or marketing materials.

-Overcoming Advisor Marketing Challenges
+Overcoming Common Marketing Challenges

 No marketing plan is foolproof and it’s common to experience some challenges along the way.
 The following tips can help you anticipate and overcome obstacles to executing your advisor marketing strategy:

-• Don’t fall into a trend-chasing trap: Marketing trends come and go, and there’s nothing wrong with trying to capitalize on one if it seems like a good fit for your business.
+Marketing trends come and go, and there’s nothing wrong with trying to capitalize on one if it seems like a good fit for your business.
 The danger is trying to keep up with every trend that comes along, which can leave you feeling like a hamster on a wheel and produce less-than-stellar results.

-• Build time for marketing into your schedule: Marketing for financial advisors can be exceptionally time-consuming, and it can take your focus away from other business growth tasks.
 Building time for marketing into your daily schedule can keep it from taking over your days.
 If you find that you’re spending too much time on marketing, consider what tasks you might be able to outsource or automate.
 Using an online lead generation tool, for instance, can help you connect with prospective clients without all the heavy lifting.

 Bottom Line